ktnlvr/ktnlvr.dev/content/posts/turing-complete-module-exports.md

 Everything good in dynamically typed programming languages are things, not yet well expressed by the statically typed ones.
 I will die fighting on that hill.
 Here I examine a particular case of behaviour, that is only allowed in dynamic languages[^dynamic-language].
 In allows you express a quirky nature of how imports can work in language.

-By the end of this article you will understand what quality of life feature was missing from your favourite language, how Python remains so flexible within the Object-Oriented paradigm and why JS is sometimes better than Python.
+By the end of this article you will understand why dunder methods are my favourite small feature in Python and how you can use them in your projects to make your APIs more verbose.

 ## Introduction